Medically reviewed by Katelyn Hagerty, FNP

 Anxiety and panic disorders generally respond well to therapeutic treatment practices.
 One particularly effective form of therapeutic treatment is Cognitive Behavioral Therapy (CBT): a well-known psychotherapy form used to treat depression as well.

-Correcting those behaviors requires a deeper understanding of the thought patterns that get you there, and a therapist can help you use CBT to craft coping strategies to prevent or minimize future attacks.
+Correcting those behaviors requires a deeper understanding of the thought patterns that get you there, and a therapist can help you use CBT to craft coping strategies and relaxation techniques such as mindfulness to prevent or minimize future attacks.

 Antidepressants affect the serotonin levels in your brain, and while they’re primarily employed to combat depression, they can also be used to deal with panic and anxiety symptoms.